 Also, be aware of any Home Owner Association regulations or codes that you must honor.

-While adding some painted accents to the exterior can enhance your home’s natural beauty, placing odd colored accents in strange places can make some of the features you may not want noticed more prominent, like the gutters.
+While adding some painted accents to the exterior can enhance your home’s natural beauty, placing odd colored accents in strange places can make some of the features you may not want to be noticed more prominent, like the gutters.

 Speaking of Gutters